 PicnickingPicnic sites with tables and grills are available or you can rent a picnic shelter for your family or group.
 There is a multi-purpose field for pick up games and playground for children.

-PavilionsMount Vernon and Fort Necessity Shelters can be rented by through the online reservation service or by calling 1-888-432-CAMP.
+PavilionsMount Vernon and Fort Necessity Shelters can be rented through the online reservation service or by calling 1-888-432-CAMP.

 Youth Group CampingYou can reserve a campsite for your youth group outing through the online reservation service or by calling 1-888-432-CAMP.